- 7. Anilao, Batangas (Nudibranch Capital of the Philippines)

 Wallow among schools of jacks in either Dive and Trek or Twin Rocks.
 Almost everywhere you can find butterflyfishes, angelfishes, spadefishes, surgeonfishes, rabbitfishes, scats, Moorish idols, damselfishes, snappers, barracudas, mackerels, needlefishes, groupers, hawkfishes, sweetlips, puffers, cardinalfishes, and more.

 Off the south-eastern side of Malapascua Island is a sunken plateau called Monad Shoal where there is an abundance of cleaner wrasse fishes.
 Thresher sharks can get free cleaning services from these fish to remove parasites and dead tissues from their bodies.
 This is one of the biggest reasons why we believe these sharks are here.
 You can also visit some Cebu beaches while on one of the best islands in the Philippines.

 The highest chance to see the sharks is at the break of dawn.
 Thus, it's customary to get on the boat before sunrise, usually at 4:30 AM.
 As the sun rises, you'll get to see other boats coming from different directions, as if it is a race to the best buoys around Monad Shoal.
-It eventually leads to a race among the best front row seats underwater.
+It eventually leads to a race among the best front-row seats underwater.

 The use of strobes and video lights for either photography or videography are not allowed.
 While it has not been proven that lights may harm the sharks' eyes, lights could possibly scare them away.

 The longer you stay underwater, the better your chances to see them.
 Thus, the use of Nitrox is highly recommended, if you are Nitrox certified.